ibkor/Veeam-Services-Manager/README.md

 Veeam Services Manager is a Windows Forms application that allows users to easily start and stop Veeam services on their Windows machines.
 This tool provides a user-friendly interface for managing Veeam services without needing to navigate through the Windows Services management console.

+Source Code:
+The entire source code is available in the repository, allowing you to verify the implementation or make modifications as needed.

 ## Features

 - View all Veeam services running on your machine.